 - Jangwon Kim, Adam Lammert, Prasanta Kumar Ghosh, Shrikanth S. Narayanan, "Co-registration of speech production datasets from electromagnetic articulography and real-time magnetic resonance imaging", Journal of the Acoustical Society of America Express Letters, vol. 135, no. 2, pp. EL115-EL121, 2014.

 - Asterios Toutios, Shrikanth S. Narayanan, "Articulatory Synthesis of French Connected Speech from EMA Data", Interspeech, Lyon, France, 2013.
+(This publication has an associated webpage).

 - Prasanta Kumar Ghosh, Shrikanth S. Narayanan, "A generalized smoothness criterion for acoustic-to-articulatory inversion", Journal of the Acoustical Society of America, vol. 128, no. 4, pp. 2162-2172, 2010.